ArturoDent/find-and-transform/README.md

 * 4.8.0 Added `preserveSelections` argument.
 Completions work in `.code-workspace` (workspace settings) files.
 &emsp;&emsp; 4.8.2 Fixed escaping while using `${getFindInput}`.
+&emsp;&emsp; 4.8.3 Less escaping on variable replacements not in `replace/run`.
+&emsp;&emsp; 4.8.4 Work on capture groups in replace with no find and `isRegex` true or false.

 <br/>